 Beer labels have become what album cover used to be, works of art.
 If you don’t know what an album is, Google it.
 Growing up, one of the most memorable albums covers was the cover of Molly Hatchet’s self-titled album.
-In the awesome looking cover you’ve got a dark Viking-looking dude atop a black stead.
-The man is carrying a large shield and an even larger bloody axe.
-You can’t see his face but he has red eyes.
-In the background is smoke and fire and what appears to be a vulture or eagle I’m not really sure.
+In the excellent looking cover, you’ve got a dark Viking-looking dude atop a black stead.
+The man is carrying a large shield and an even more enormous bloody ax.
+You can’t see his face, but he has red eyes.
+In the background is smoke and fire, and what appears to be a vulture or eagle, I’m not sure.
 Either way, this image captivated me as a kid.
 Molly Hatchet continued to have great art on their other album covers.
-Beer labels today are starting to compete with a much smaller space to play with.
-Below is my top five beer labels.
+Beer labels today are starting to compete with old school record labels.
+Below are my top five beer labels.

 5. Delirium Tremens

-This may sound strange, but I still remember the first time I saw Delirium Tremens in a beer store.
+I still remember the first time I saw Delirium Tremens in a beer store.
 It was unlike anything else I’d seen to that point.
-Most beer I saw had boring labels on traditional brown glass bottles.
+Most of the beer I saw had bland labels on traditional brown glass bottles.
 This beer was different.
-For one, it had a bright blue label with a pink elephant.
-This really stands out above the rest.
-Also, if you hadn’t noticed, the bottle itself is not a traditional brown glass bottle.
-It is this light-colored, cream-looking bottle.
-It worked, I bought it.
+For one, it had a bright blue label with a pink elephant standing out above the rest.
+It was also in a light-colored stone-style bottle.
+The labeling worked because I bought it.

 4. Dead Guy Ale

-One of my all-time favorite beers and favorite beer labels.
+The original Dead Guy Ale is one of my all-time favorite beers and favorite beer labels.
 Dead Guy Ale by Rogue has an excellently simple label with a black background and a white skeleton.
-The skeleton is sitting with his arms crossed carrying a pint of beer in his left hand.
-He (or she, you can’t really tell, it’s a skeleton) is also wearing some sort of hat.
-I have no idea what sort of hat it is but it looks cool.
+The skeleton is sitting with his arms crossed, carrying a pint of beer in his left hand.
+He (or she, you can’t tell, it’s a skeleton) is also wearing some hat.
+I have no idea what sort of hat it is, but it looks cool.
 Spending a lot of time in pirate territory in Coastal Carolina, I have an affinity for skulls and skeletons.
 I like this label so much this might end up being one of my next tattoos.
 It wouldn’t be the first beer label I got as a tattoo.
-If anyone can guess what beer I had tattooed first you get a free case of beer on me.
+If anyone can guess what beer I had tattooed first, you get a free case of beer on me.

 3. Raging Bitch

-Like Rogue above, I wanted to cheat and say all Flying Dog logos but I decided to choose Raging Bitch.
-If you recognize the art you are not alone.
-It is none other than Ralph Steadman best known for his collaborations with Hunter S. Thompson.
-If you don’t know either one of them maybe you’ve heard of the movie Fear and Loathing in Las Vegas.
-If not you have a lot of research to do, perhaps after buying some Flying Dog!
+Like Rogue above, I wanted to cheat and say all Flying Dog logos, but I decided to choose Raging Bitch.
+If you recognize the art, you are not alone.
+It is none other than Ralph Steadman is best known for his collaborations with Hunter S. Thompson.
+If you don’t know either one of them, maybe you’ve heard of the movie Fear and Loathing in Las Vegas.
+If not, you have a lot of research to do, perhaps after buying some Flying Dog!

 Magic Hat is yet another brewery with amazing beer labels across the lineup.
-If I had to choose one it would be Pistil.
-The Pistil beer label has a very groovy look to it and makes you feel like you were transported back to the ‘70’s.
+If I had to choose one, it would be Pistil.
+The Pistil beer label has a very groovy look to it and makes you feel like you’re in the ’70s.
 It’s almost like Dr. Seus did the artwork for Superfly.

 1. AK Genesis Warrior